CompAndSave/hugo-decap-cas/content/posts/cheap-compatible-printer-ink-cartridges-a-cost-effective-solution.md

 Brother MFC-J995DW uses [Brother LC3033](https://www.compandsave.com/brother/mfc/mfc-j995dw-ink-cartridges), which is available in a four-pack for $41.96 and includes one black, cyan, magenta, and yellow cartridge.

 ## Choosing Compatible Ink Cartridges: Essential Things to Consider

+Selecting the best compatible cartridges requires careful consideration of several factors to ensure you get the best value for your money.
+Let’s examine them.

+### 1. Cost-per-page Calculation

+One of the most important metrics to determine the affordability of cheap compatible printer ink cartridges is the cost-per-page.
+This calculation helps you understand how much each printed page will cost you, allowing for better budgeting and cost management.

+#### **How to Calculate Cost-per-page?**

+* **Formula**: Cost-per-page = Cartridge Price / Page Yield
+* **Example**: If a cartridge costs $20 and yields 500 pages, the cost per page is $0.04 or 4 cents per page.

+For a more detailed explanation with examples, check out our guide on [How to Calculate Printing Cost Per Page](https://www.compandsave.com/how-to-calculate-printing-cost-per-page)[](https://www.compandsave.com/how-to-calculate-printing-cost-per-page).

+### 2. High Yield vs. Standard Yield Cartridges

+High-yield cartridges generally offer a lower cost-per-page compared to standard-yield cartridges.
+While high-yield cartridges are slightly more expensive upfront, they print more pages, making them more economical in the long run.

+### 3. Printer Compatibility

+Not all ink cartridges work with every printer.
+Ensuring that the cartridges you choose are compatible with your specific printer model is crucial.
+Using incompatible cartridges can lead to poor print quality and potential damage to your printer.

+#### **How to Check Compatibility?**

+* **Manufacturer’s Website**: Check the printer model’s specifications.
+* **Product Listings**: Verify compatibility in the product description when purchasing.

+## Tips for More Savings with Compatible Ink Cartridges

+Implementing cost-saving strategies can further reduce your expenses on cheap compatible printer ink cartridges.
+Here are some practical tips:

+### 1. Print in Draft Mode

+Using draft mode for non-essential prints can significantly reduce ink usage.
+This setting lowers the print quality slightly but uses less ink, making it ideal for internal documents and drafts.

+### 2. Use Refillable Cartridges

+Refillable cartridges are an excellent way to [save money on printer ink](https://www.compandsave.com/blog/posts/how-to-save-money-on-printer-ink-simple-tips-for-home-and-office-printing.html).
+These cartridges can be refilled multiple times with ink bottles, reducing waste and lowering costs.

+### 3. Buy in Bulk or Combo Packs

+Purchasing ink cartridges in bulk or combo packs often comes with discounts, further reducing the overall cost.
+This is particularly beneficial for high-volume users who need to replace cartridges frequently.

+### 4. Use Third-party Retailers

+Third-party retailers often offer [compatible ink and toner cartridges](https://www.compandsave.com/) at lower prices than OEMs.
+These retailers provide a wide range of options, making it easier to find the best deals on compatible printer cartridges.

+### 5. Enjoy Subscriptions and Promotional Deals

+Suppliers often offer subscriptions, ensuring you always have cartridges on hand, along with discounts.
+Additionally, look for coupons and periodic promotions to save even more.

+## Maintaining Your Cheap Compatible Printer Ink Cartridges

+Proper maintenance of compatible ink cartridges ensures longevity and consistent print quality.
+This section will provide tips on how to store, handle, and troubleshoot ink cartridges effectively.

+### 1. Proper Storage and Handling

+* Store your compatible inkjet cartridges and compatible laser cartridges away from direct sunlight and excessive heat or humidity.
+* Keep cartridges in their original packaging until use to protect them from dust and light.
+* Store your cartridges upright to prevent uneven ink settling and clogging.
+* Avoid touching the nozzle or copper contacts to maintain print quality.
+* Gently shake cartridges before installation to distribute the ink evenly.

+### 2. Troubleshooting Common Issues

+Even with proper storage, issues with compatible ink cartridges can arise.
+Troubleshooting common problems helps maintain printer performance and extends cartridge life.

+#### **Solutions for Common Problems**

+* Run the printer’s cleaning cycle if prints show signs of clogging, like missing lines or streaks.
+* If automated cleaning fails, manually clean the printhead with a lint-free cloth and distilled water.
+* Prevent clogs by regularly using your printer or running a test page weekly if not in frequent use.

+#### **Maintaining Printhead Health**

+* Regular printing prevents ink from drying in the nozzles.
+* Use high-quality paper to avoid dust clogging the printhead.
+* Replace cartridges before they are completely empty to protect the printhead.